BillOatmanWork/fire-NN/docs/README.md

 ![alt tag](https://raw.githubusercontent.com/FireFather/fire-NN/master/docs/Fire_8.NN.MCx64.png)

-Fire-NN has undergone meticulous analysis and refactoring using many of the most modern C++ tools available today, including Clang, ReSharper C++, and Visual Studio Code Analysis, ensuring the production of extremely fast highly optimized and stable executables.
+Fire-NN has undergone months of meticulous analysis and refactoring using many of the most modern C++ tools available today, including Clang, ReSharper C++, and Visual Studio Code Analysis, ensuring the production of extremely fast highly optimized and stable executables.

-## available binaries
+## available Windows binaries
-- **x64 avx2** = fast pgo binary (for modern 64-bit systems w/ AVX2 instruction set)
-- **x64 bmi2** = fast pgo binary (for modern 64-bit systems w/ BMI2 instruction set)
+- **x64 bmi2** = fast pgo binary (for modern 64-bit systems w/ BMI2 instruction set) if you own a Intel Haswell or newer cpu, this compile should be faster.
-- **x64 sse41** = fast pgo binary (for modern 64-bit systems w/ sse41/popcount instruction set)
+- **x64 avx2** = fast pgo binary (for modern 64-bit systems w/ AVX2 instruction set) if you own a modern AMD cpu, this compile should be the fastest.

-- **windows** : fire-NN_x64_x64_bmi2.exe, fire-NN_x64_avx2.exe, fire-NN_x64_sse41.exe
+- **windows** : fire-NN_x64_x64_bmi2.exe or fire-NN_x64_avx2.exe

-Be aware that, due to lack of avx2 instruction set, the sse41 binaries are much much slower than the bmi2 and/or avx2 binaries.

-Here is a complete list of recommended processors for Fire-NN:

-**AVX2 (Advanced Vector Extensions 2)** (also known as Haswell New Instructions)

-Intel
-- Haswell processor (only Core and Xeon branded), Q2 2013
-- Haswell E processor, Q3 2014
-- Broadwell processor, Q4 2014
-- Broadwell E processor, Q3 2016
-- Skylake processor (only Core and Xeon branded), Q3 2015
-- Kaby Lake processor (only Core and Xeon branded), Q3 2016 (ULV mobile)/Q1 2017 (desktop/mobile)
-- Skylake-X processor, Q2 2017
-- Coffee Lake processor (only Core and Xeon branded), Q4 2017
-- Cannon Lake processor, Q2 2018
-- Cascade Lake processor, Q2 2019
-- Ice Lake processor, Q3 2019
-- Comet Lake processor (only Core and Xeon branded), Q3 2019
-- Tiger Lake (Core, Pentium and Celeron branded[11]) processor, Q3 2020
-- Rocket Lake processor, 2021
-- Alder Lake processor, 2021
-- Gracemont processors, 2021

-AMD
-- Excavator processor and newer, Q2 2015
-- Zen processor, Q1 2017
-- Zen+ processor, Q2 2018
-- Zen 2 processor, Q3 2019
-- Zen 3 processor, 2020
-VIA:
-- Nano QuadCore
-- Eden X4

-**BMI2 (Bit Manipulation Instruction Set 2)**

-Intel
-- Intel Nehalem processors and newer (like Sandy Bridge, Ivy Bridge) (POPCNT supported)
-- Intel Silvermont processors (POPCNT supported)
-- Intel Haswell processors and newer (like Skylake, Broadwell) (ABM, BMI1 and BMI2 supported)[6]

-AMD
-K10-based processors (ABM supported)
-- "Cat" low-power processors
-- Bobcat-based processors (ABM supported)[14]
-- Jaguar-based processors and newer (ABM and BMI1 supported)[4]
-- Puma-based processors and newer (ABM and BMI1 supported)[4]
-"Heavy Equipment" processors
-- Bulldozer-based processors (ABM supported)
-- Piledriver-based processors (ABM, BMI1 and TBM supported)[1]
-- Steamroller-based processors (ABM, BMI1 and TBM supported)
-- Excavator-based processors and newer (ABM, BMI1, BMI2 and TBM supported; microcoded PEXT and PDEP)[9]
-- Zen-based, Zen+-based, and processors (ABM, BMI1 and BMI2 supported; microcoded PEXT and PDEP)
-- Zen 3 processors and newer (ABM, BMI1 and BMI2 supported; full hardware implementation)

-Run 'bench' at command line to determine which binary runs best/fastest on your system. for greater accuracy, run it twice and calculate the average of both results.
+run 'bench' at command line to determine which binary runs best/fastest on your system. for greater accuracy, run it twice and calculate the average of both results.

 please see **http://chesslogik.wix.com/fire** for more info

 ## compile it yourself
 - **windows** (visual studio) use included project files: Fire.vcxproj or Fire.sln
-- **minGW** run one of the included bash shell scripts: make_bmi2.sh, make_axv2.sh or make_sse41.sh
+- **minGW** run one of the included bash shell scripts: make_bmi2.sh, make_avx2.sh, or make_all.sh
-- **ubuntu** type 'make profile-build ARCH=x86-64-bmi2' or 'make profile-build ARCH=x86-64-avx2' or 'make profile-build ARCH=x86-64-sse41'
+- **ubuntu** type 'make profile-build ARCH=x86-64-bmi2', 'make profile-build ARCH=x86-64-avx2', etc.

 ## uci options
 - **Hash** size of the hash table. default is 64 MB.